majemedia/MajeMedia-WC-No-PO-Boxes/readme.txt

 3. Settings page with configurable messaging (no html markup allowed)

 == Changelog ==
+= 1.1.2: =
+* Added instruction text for cases where WooCommerce shipping is not enabled

 = 1.1.1: =
 * Changed to using plain text text domain instead of class constant